forged-by-sim/forged-by-sim/README.md

 # 👩🏽‍🔬 forged-by-sim

-**Crafting immersive, science-rooted simulations with code, curiosity, and a growth-like mindset.**
+🧪 Crafting immersive, science-rooted simulations with code, curiosity, and a growth-like mindset.

 Welcome to my portfolio!
-I come from 7 years of medical simulation operations, where I worked hands-on with high-fidelity manikins (Laerdal, Gaumard, Big Red), ran classroom simulations, instructed students, and troubleshoot hardware/software in fast-paced environments.
+I come from 7 years of medical simulation operations, where I worked hands-on with high-fidelity manikins (Laerdal, Gaumard, Big Red), ran classroom simulations, instructed students, and troubleshot hardware/software in fast-paced environments.

 With a scientific background in biological and biomedical sciences, I am now transitioning into technical simulation development.
 Over the past year, I’ve been aggressively upskilling in: